On Approximation of $2$D Persistence Modules by Interval-decomposables: Background

-A fundamental result in representation theory is the Krull-Schmidt theorem. \begin{theorem}[Krull-Schmidt] Let $\calL$ be a complete set of representatives of isomorphism classes of indecomposable representations of a bound quiver $(Q,R)$.
+\begin{theorem}[Krull-Schmidt] Let $\calL$ be a complete set of representatives of isomorphism classes of indecomposable representations of a bound quiver $(Q,R)$.
 For each representation $M$ of $(Q, R)$, there exists a unique function $d_M \colon \calL \to \bbZnn$ such that

 \end{theorem} The function $d_M$ is called the \emph{multiplicity function} of $M$, and the value $d_M(L)$ the \emph{multiplicity} of the indecomposable $L$ in $M$.

 As an example, let us consider the equioriented $A_n$-type quiver: